-• Continual implementation of GRCA and municipal development plan review to protect terrestrial natural heritage features and functions is supported.
+Continual implementation of GRCA and municipal development plan review to protect terrestrial natural heritage features and functions is supported.

-- Implement the GRCA Clean Water Healthy Land Stewardship and Financial Assistance Program in the Graham Creek watershed in order to assist landowners in implementing projects that protect and enhance terrestrial features and functions: - Increase the diversity of natural cover in the Graham Creek watershed in target areas defined by the natural heritage system. - o Increase natural cover throughout the watershed. - o Increase and encourage sustainable land uses. - o Increase and enhance tallgrass prairie habitat. - Restore degraded sites such as Brownfields and aggregate extraction sites. - Work with local partners and through other funding programs such as the Trees Ontario Foundation and Oak Ridges Moraine Foundation to increase stewardship actions that protect and enhance terrestrial features and functions within the conceptual natural heritage system.
+- Implement the GRCA Clean Water Healthy Land Stewardship and Financial Assistance Program within the regional study area in order to assist landowners in implementing projects that protect and enhance terrestrial features and functions: - Increase the diversity of natural cover in the regional study area using the target areas defined by the natural heritage system. - o Increase and enhance natural cover throughout the watershed. - o Increase and encourage sustainable land uses. - Work with local partners and through other funding programs such as the Trees Ontario Foundation to increase stewardship actions that protect and enhance terrestrial features and functions within the conceptual natural heritage system.